jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ## Non-user-facing functionality

 Despite the limited functionality from a user's perspective, there's a lot from the developer's perspective.
-This is a heavy boilerplate, aiming at quality, reliability, and the developer experience.
+This is a heavy boilerplate, aiming at quality, reliability, and a frictionless developer experience.

 Here is some marketing for what this project skeleton provides: